 British conductor Ben Gernon is praised repeatedly for his effortless authority on the podium, his drive and command of the orchestra and his incisive, heart-felt and evocative interpretations.
-Not yet 30, he has already conducted many of the world’s major orchestras including the Czech Philharmonic, Oslo Philharmonic, LA Philharmonic and Chicago Symphony orchestras and he is now working increasingly in the opera house.
-In 2017 Gernon took up his position of Principal Guest Conductor of the BBC Philharmonic Orchestra, one of the youngest conductors to have held a titled position with a BBC orchestra, and in 2018 conducted them in a televised performance at the BBC Proms and returns with them for two concerts in 2019.
+Gernon has already conducted many of the world’s major orchestras including the Czech Philharmonic, Oslo Philharmonic, Los Angeles Philharmonic, Chicago and BBC Symphony orchestras and he is now working increasingly in the opera house.
+In 2017 Gernon took up the position of Principal Guest Conductor of the BBC Philharmonic Orchestra, one of the youngest conductors to have held a titled position with a BBC orchestra.
+In 2018, he conducted them in a televised performance at the BBC Proms and returns with them for two concerts in 2019.

-A keen opera conductor, Gernon makes his debut in 18/19 at English National Opera conducting Simon McBurney’s production of The Magic Flute and returns to Royal Swedish Opera for a new production of Madama Butterfly following his debut last season conducting The Magic Flute.
-In 2017 Gernon returned to Glyndebourne Touring Opera for a production of Barber of Seville and the previous season made his debut at Stuttgart Opera conducting The Marriage of Figaro.
+Equally at home in the opera house, Gernon made his debut in 18/19 at English National Opera conducting Simon McBurney’s production of The Magic Flute and returned to Royal Swedish Opera for a new production of Madama Butterfly following his debut the previous season with The Magic Flute.
+Previous operative productions have included Barber of Seville with Glyndebourne Touring Opera and The Marriage of Figaro at Stuttgart Opera.